-Initiative: Increased Capacity To Collect City Fees/Taxes Category of Issues Addressed (check all that apply) XX Organization XX Administration \square Personnel \square Other Was this non-tax initiative a part of your original plan application XX or a plan amendment□?
+Initiative: Increased Capacity To Collect City Fees/Taxes Category of Issues Addressed (check all that apply) XX Organization XX Administration Was this non-tax initiative a part of your original plan application XX or a plan amendment□?
 Has the ordinance(s) needed to implement this initiative been enacted?
-XX Yes \Box No If yes, when was the ordinance enacted?
+XX Yes No If yes, when was the ordinance enacted?
 8/24/2009 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
-Art.
-773.12-14, which requires all past due municipal and refuse fees to be paid before a property is transferred, and Art.
-773.15, which permits the City to place statutory liens on past-due fees without suit, work in tandem to bring in revenue that would have previously gone uncollected.
-The costs involved are low, typically court costs to place and release a lien, cost of certified mailing and internal labor to respond to requests runs about \$22.00.
-Normally, for Art.
-733.12-14, closing attorneys contact the City for payoff amounts.
-An estimated 80 to 90% of the requests for payoff are paid in full.
-Art.
-773.15 is triggered both at the sale of a property and during any refinance.
-As representative numbers, in the first three months of 2015, the City collected approximately \$11K under Art.77.12-14 and \$35K under 773.15.
-Please note that some of the amounts collected under these two ordinances are duplicated in the numbers stated.
+Art.773.12-14, which requires all past due municipal and refuse fees to be paid before a property is transferred, and Art.773.15, which permits the City to place statutory liens on past-due fees without suit, work in tandem to bring in revenue that would have previously gone uncollected.
+The costs involved are low, typically court costs to place and release a lien (\$22.00 per lien), cost of certified mailing and internal labor to respond to requests.
+Beginning in the first quarter of 2016, the City began instigating the process to file liens on all properties that were over 30-days delinquent and had account balances of over \$100.00 on a quarterly basis.
+This increases the internal workload a small bit but casts a much broader net to capture delinquent accounts in a more timely manner.
+Normally, for Art.733.12-14, closing attorneys contact the City for payoff amounts.
+Art.773.15 is triggered both at the sale of a property and during any refinance.
+At times, there will be some negotiation of the amount owed, however, approximately 94% of the requests for payoff made in the first three quarters of 2016 were paid in full.
+The City has collected under Art.77.12-14 and under 773.15.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 The downsides of these ordinances are limited.
 The cost is minimal compared to the return.
 It is important to maintain detailed, accurate records as getting service for placing statutory liens can be an issue.
 If a property has a balance owed with no lien filed, the chances of it transferring without the City's knowledge is greater.
 Therefore, education of attorneys and title companies is imperative.
-To help combat these issues, the City intends change to lien filings on a quarterly basis in the coming year.